 Attempt oral intubation, but prepare for a difficult intubation and make sure your ETT passes the stoma.

-Attempt intubation of the stoma (using an ETT, a trachy tube, a bougie).
+Attempt intubation of the stoma itself using a tracheal tube a half-size smaller than the previous tube.
 There is a risk of blindly intubating a stoma as you may create a false tract.
 If you have someone (or are someone) with more experience, you can put your finger into the trachea and guide the bougie, or use a fibre-optic technique.

 Thankfully using a face mask over the stoma works and Jerry picks up just as the Anaesthetic Consultant arrives.